-Darlene is a public servant and community organizer in the 2nd Ward, with a passion both for directly helping those in immediate need and for changing existing systems of power to center marginalized voices.
+Darlene is a public servant and community organizer in the 2nd Ward, with a passion both for directly helping those in immediate need and for changing existing systems of power.

-Darlene is proud of her family's history in the 2nd Ward, where she continues to reside with her husband Ronnie of 23 years, raising their son, Ameer.
+Darlene is proud of her family's history in the 2nd Ward, where she continues to reside with her husband Ronnie of 25 years, raised their son, Ameer.

 She remains connected to her community's history of resilience and the energy around collective action in difficult situations and is deeply invested in its culture, growth and safety.

 Maintaining a healthy democracy is about more than electing officials to make decisions.
 Democracy is about the collective.
 We live in a city where the interests of residents are often ignored.

 As 2nd Ward Councilmember, Darlene will be accessible and make decisions based on the needs of the residents in the community.
 To accomplish this, she will be proactive in generating dialogue around upcoming city issues.
 Her outreach will include regular community sessions, open office hours, and community chats.
 Darlene will ensure that 2nd Ward residents voices are heard at City Council.

 In addition to her priority of working for financial and political accountability, Darlene’s work will advance inclusion and a healthy work environment at the City of Evanston.

 Darlene is currently working on anti-gentrification legislation as a commissioner with the Equity and Empowerment Commission.
 She will continue pushing this forward as your 2nd Ward councilmember.

 One of the most significant ways to advance equity in Evanston is to preserve and increase affordable and accessible housing options.
 Darlene will work with 2nd Ward residents and existing community organizations to create plans to meet the needs of citizens.